 The primary purpose of branding is to create an overall image a company will be identified and associated with, which will ultimately lead to gaining and keeping the loyalty of its customers.

 What is brand recognition?

-It’s a middle ground, a halfway between brand rejection and non-recognition to brand preference and, finally, brand loyalty.
+It’s a middle stage between brand rejection and non-recognition to brand preference and, finally, brand loyalty.
 Brand name recognition assumes you have actually remembered some of the attributes of the company.

 Now, let’s see what the latest branding statistics have to say.

 - Only 26% of brands would be missed if they didn’t exist tomorrow.

 - A consumer forms their first impression within 90 seconds.